Le Gramme: the sense of detail in a silver bracelet

 Behind the scenes.
 Polishing treatment in progress. | Polishing in progress. | #craftmanship #sterlingsilver #bracelet #craft #polished #legramme #bts #madeinfrance

-So, what to do after that?
+So what to do after this?

-Working with silver in relief
+Working silver in relief

 This ring seems to be made up of a multitude of notches.
 Photo credit: Victoire Le Tarnec